jacobwgillespie/tf/README.md

-# tf
+# ⚡ tf

-A small `terraform` wrapper which automatically downloads and executes specific Terraform versions.
+A small, fast `terraform` wrapper which automatically downloads and executes specific Terraform versions.

+* Small — create a `.terraform-version` file with your desired version, run `tf`
+* Fast — adds only a few milliseconds of delay compared to running `terraform` directly

 ## Installation